robotology/rfsmTools/README.md

-# librFSM
+# librFSM and simrFSM

-A C++ library to load and execute rFSM LUA-based state machines
+A C++ library to load and execute rFSM LUA-based state machines and a graphical tools to run/simulate the state machine.

 Example
 -------